hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Configurator/Segments.md

 ### Adding Segment Queries

-Now that we've selected our Segment Query Filters, here's how to build a couple of Segment Queries that we'll use [below](#Segmenting Configuration across the Portal) to segment an Achievement:
+Now that we've selected our Segment Query Filters, we can build a couple of Segment Queries that we'll use [below](#Segmenting Configuration across the Portal) to segment an Achievement:

 *1.* Go to *Configurator>Segments* and select the *Segment Queries* tab.